-The Series 2020, 2018B, 2018C, 2018D, 2018E, 2018F, 2016D, 2016E, 2014A, 2014C, 2013B, and 1992A Bonds (collectively "the Bonds") and the Series 2018A, 2017A, 2012A, and 2012C direct note obligations (collectively "the Notes") are general obligations of the System and its affiliates.
-The System is required to meet certain operating and financial ratios contained in the master bond trust indenture, bond insurance agreements and bank letter of credit agreements (related to the variable rate demand bonds).
-The Bonds and Notes are subject to the provisions of amended and restated master trust indentures, which generally require monthly or quarterly deposits for principal and interest payments be made, and certain funds be maintained by the trustee for interest payment and bond retirement purposes.
-The Bonds and Notes are secured by the System's revenue.
+The Series 2020, 2018B, 2018C, 2018D, 2018E, 2018F, 2016D, 2016E, 2014A, 2014C, 2013B, and 1992A bonds (collectively, the Bonds) and the Series 2018A, 2017A, 2012A, and 2012C direct note obligations (collectively, the Notes) are general obligations of the System and its affiliates.
+The System is required to meet certain operating and financial ratios contained in the master bond trust indenture, bond insurance agreements, and bank letter of credit agreements (related to the variable rate demand bonds).

+The Bonds and Notes are subject to the provisions of amended and restated master trust indentures, which generally require monthly or quarterly deposits for principal and interest payments be made and certain funds be maintained by the trustee for interest payment and bond retirement purposes.
+The Bonds and the Notes are secured by the System's revenue.

 The variable interest rates on substantially all of the bonds are adjusted daily or weekly by remarketing agents.
 The bonds may be tendered by the bond holders each interest rate period.
-The System maintains a letter of credit that can be drawn on should the Series 2013B, 2013C, 2018D, 2018E, or 2018F variable rate demand bonds not be remarketed.
-The letters of credit for the Series 2018C and 2018E bonds have an expiration date in 2023, and thus the related debt is shown as current debt in the System's consolidated financial statements.
+The System maintains letters of credit that can be drawn on should the Series 2013B, 2018C, 2018D, 2018E, or 2018F variable rate demand bonds not be remarketed.
+The letter of credit for the Series 2018C and 2018E bonds will expire in 2023, and thus the related debt is shown as current debt in the System's consolidated financial statements as of March 31, 2023.
 The remaining letters of credit have varying expiration dates and are renewable, subject to approval and at the option of the providers, through the term of the bonds.
 Outstanding amounts under the letters of credit are due at the earlier of expiration of the agreement or over a period of three years, commencing after an initial outstanding period of 366 days or more.

 On December 1, 2014, the System established a \$200,000 taxable commercial paper program.
-The System did not have any commercial paper outstanding drawn on it as of September 30, 2022 and December 31, 2021.
-The System's commercial paper program is sold in tranches, with varying maturities of one to 270 days, so that no more than \$25,000 will mature in any 5-business-day period.
+The System had \$85,000 and \$0 outstanding of commercial paper at March 31, 2023 and December 31, 2022, respectively.
+The System's commercial paper program is sold in tranches, with varying maturities of 1 to 270 days so that no more than \$25,000 will mature in any 5-business-day period.

-On June 4, 2020, the System entered into a term loan agreement with an aggregate principle amount of \$100,000 and a maturity date in 2023.
+On June 4, 2020, the System entered into a term loan agreement with an aggregate principal amount of \$100,000 and a maturity date in 2023, thus the debt is shown as current in the System's consolidated financial statements as of March 31, 2023.

-The System maintains four separate revolving line-of-credit facilities, three facilities that provide for revolving credit in an aggregate principal amount of up to \$50,000 each and one facility that provides revolving credit in an aggregate principle amount of \$100,000.
-The interest rates applicable to loans under the credit agreements are based on short term rates plus certain margins, as defined in the agreements.
+The System maintains three separate revolving line-of-credit facilities that provide for revolving credit in an aggregate principal amount of up to \$50,000 for one and two facilities that provides for revolving credit in an aggregate principal amount of \$100,000.
+The interest rates applicable to loans under the credit agreements are based on SOFR plus certain margins, as defined in the agreements.
 Additionally, the facilities carry a commitment fee, which is charged on the average daily undrawn portion of the facilities.
 These agreements contain various financial covenants that mirror those in the System's master bond trust indenture.
+The System had \$100,000 outstanding on line-of-credits at March 31, 2023 and December 31, 2022, respectively.
+The line-of-credit facilities will expire during 2024, however, the System plans to repay the outstanding balance during 2023.
+Thus, the line-of-credit balance is shown as current debt in the System's consolidated financial statements as of March 31, 2023.